Lead Researcher: Reuben

 Government partners: Economic Planning Unit, Department of Wildlife and National Parks, Terengganu State Forestry Department and Public Works Department

-Project description: Several highway viaducts i.e. underpasses termed as ‘eco-viaducts’ have been built by Malaysian road authorities along highways with the intention of helping mammals to cross underneath highways safely.
+Project description: Several highway underpasses (some termed as ‘eco-viaducts’) have been built by Malaysian road authorities along highways with the intention of helping mammals to cross underneath highways safely.

 Several studies that have quantified the effectiveness of highway viaducts as wildlife crossing structures have only been conducted in temperate countries such as Canada – none have been conducted in the tropics so far.
 As such, we do not know whether underpasses in tropical countries such as Malaysia can help reduce mortality, nor have any telemetry studies been conducted locally to characterise animal movement patterns through these viaducts.

-This project evaluated the effects of highway viaducts on large mammal movement in Peninsular Malaysia.
-The hypothesis was that highway viaducts are utilised by all large mammals in the landscape, and landscape factors influence their effectiveness more than structural factors.
-The focal taxa includes six large mammal species: Malayan Tiger (Panthera tigris jacksoni; Fig. 4), Asian Elephant (Elephas maximus), Asian Tapir (Tapirus indicus), Barking Deer (Muntiacus muntjak), Sambar Deer (Rusa unicolor) and Wild Pig (Sus scrofa).
+This project evaluated the effects of 20 highway underpasses (in Perak and Terengganu) on large mammal movement in Peninsular Malaysia.
+The focal taxa includes seven large mammal species: Malayan Tiger (Panthera tigris jacksoni), Asian Elephant (Elephas maximus), Asian Tapir (Tapirus indicus), Barking Deer (Muntiacus muntjak), Sambar Deer (Rusa unicolor), Serow (Capricornis sumatraensis), and Wild Pig (Sus scrofa).

 The project had strong field ecological and applied conservation policy components, with the latter contributing to Outcome 4 of the National Tiger Action Plan for Malaysia and the Central Forest Spine (CFS) Master Plan for Ecological Linkages.
-Fieldwork was conducted within priority areas for tiger conservation in Peninsular Malaysia, as well as the primary ecological linkages identified in the CFS Master Plan.
+Fieldwork was conducted within priority areas for tiger conservation in Peninsular Malaysia, as well as two primary ecological linkages (Primary Linkage 7 in Terengganu and Primary Linkage 8 in Perak) identified in the CFS Master Plan.
 Suggested improvements were also proposed to build more effective wildlife crossings if current highway viaducts are ineffective.